Proportional Selection in Networks: Preliminaries

 \subsection{Centrality Measures}

 A \emph{centrality measure} $F$ is a function that for each graph $G=(V,E)$ and node $v \in V$ assigns a real value, denoted by $F_G(v)$.
 The higher the value, the more central the node is considered.
-Our methods can be combined with any centrality measure; yet, we will focus on centrality measures based on walks: PageRank and Katz centrality.
+Our methods can be combined with any centrality measure; for illustration, we focus on the most popular centrality measures based on walks; PageRank and Katz centrality.

-\textbf{PageRank}~\citep{PagBriMotWin-1999-PageRank}: For a given decay factor $\alpha \in (0,1)$, PageRank of a node $v$ in graph $G$ is defined as:
+\textbf{PageRank~\citep{PagBriMotWin-1999-PageRank}}: For a given decay factor $\alpha \in (0,1)$, PageRank of a node $v$ in graph $G$ is defined as:

-At a high level, PageRank of $v$ is proportional to the expected number of times that $v$ is visited by a random walk that starts from a random node and in each step follows an outgoing edge chosen uniformly at random or ends the walk with probability $1-\alpha$.
-Hence, PageRank of a node mostly depends on the number and the importance of its predecessors.
-We note that many variants of PageRank appear in the literature (see, e.g., the work of \citet{WasSki-2023-PageRank}).
+At a high level, PageRank of $v$ is proportional to the expected number of times that $v$ is being visited by a random walk that starts from a random node and in each step follows an outgoing edge chosen uniformly at random or ends the walk with a probability of $1-\alpha$.
+Hence, it mostly depends on the number and the importance of its predecessors.
+We note that many variants of it appear in the literature~\citep{WasSki-2023-PageRank}.\looseness-1

-\textbf{Katz centrality}~\citep{Kat-1953-KatzCentrality}: For a given decay factor $\alpha\in (0,\nicefrac{1}{\lambda})$, where $\lambda$ is the largest eigenvalue of the adjacency matrix of $G$, Katz centrality of a node $v$ in $G$ is defined as:
+\textbf{Katz centrality~\citep{Kat-1953-KatzCentrality}}: For a given decay factor $\alpha\in (0,\nicefrac{1}{\lambda})$, where $\lambda$ is the largest eigenvalue of the adjacency matrix of $G$, Katz centrality of a node $v$ in $G$ is defined as:

-Katz centrality can be considered a parallel version of PageRank, where the importance of a node is not split between its outgoing edges, but transferred through all its outgoing edges simultanously.
+It can be considered a parallel version of PageRank, where the importance of a node is not split between its outgoing edges, but transferred through all of these simultaneously.

 For notational simplicity, when it is clear from the context, we omit $G$ and $\alpha$ from the scripts.